 A few months ago I wrote about the 8 surprise benefits of apple cider vinegar.
 I discussed how ACV has been used for centuries as a natural elixir, yet I also expressed frustrations with the lack of research to back these centuries old health claims.

-I’ve heard so many good things about apple cider vinegar and was determined to figure out if it lived up to the hype.
-So I decided to do a little experiment on myself by taking a shot of apple cider vinegar each day for seven days.
-At the end of seven days, I’d assess how I felt and if I felt any improvements in my health.
+I decided to do a little experiment on myself by taking a shot of apple cider vinegar each day for seven days.
+At the end of seven days, I’d assess how I felt and if I believed the shot resulted in any improvements in my health.

-Mind you, I didn’t expect to experience major breakthroughs; rather, I wanted to give it a try and see how it made me feel and if it was worth continuing my efforts to take a shot a day.
-Plus, I had a variety of fun apple cider vinegar flavors on tap thanks to Ethan’s.
+Mind you, I didn’t expect to experience major breakthroughs; rather, I wanted to give it a try and see how it made me feel and if it was worth continuing my efforts to take a daily shot.
+Plus, I had a variety of fun apple cider vinegar flavors on tap thanks to my collaboration with Ethan’s.

 Why I Took A Daily Apple Cider Vinegar Shot